softlinkprotocol/curve-docs/docs/dao-fees.rst

 Withdrawing Admin Fees
 ======================

-Admin fees are stored within each exchange contract and viewable via the :ref:`admin_balances<StableSwap.admin_balances>` public getter method.
-The contract owner may call to claim the fees at any time using :ref:`withdraw_admin_fees<StableSwap.withdraw_admin_fees>`.
-Most pools also include a function to donate pending fees to liquidity providers via :ref:`donate_admin_fees<StableSwap.donate_admin_fees>`.
+Admin fees are stored within each exchange contract and viewable via the :func:`admin_balances<StableSwap.admin_balances>` public getter method.
+The contract owner may call to claim the fees at any time using :func:`withdraw_admin_fees<StableSwap.withdraw_admin_fees>`.
+Most pools also include a function to donate pending fees to liquidity providers via :func:`donate_admin_fees<StableSwap.donate_admin_fees>`.

 Fees are initially claimed via :func:`PoolProxy.withdraw_many<PoolProxy.withdraw_many>`.
 This withdraws fees from many pools at once, pulling them into the ``PoolProxy`` contract.